 The report must show each investment's expenses, both direct and indirect, accrued or estimated for the applicable period if available and not cost prohibitive.
 Alternative investments will show the most recent incurred expenses.
+Investments are allowed to be aggregated into asset classes if approved by the board.
 The expenses incurred must be aggregated based on the type of fee incurred (e.g., management fee paid from trust, management fee netted from returns, commission/brokerage fees, and profit share carried interest) and by asset class.
 The investment consultant should raise any concerns about fee tracking, complexity, and any cost prohibitive concerns with the board so that performance and expenses are adequately tracked in a cost effective manner.